Cumulative New Residential Permit Unit Volume

 Analysis of Performance

 Fort Collins continues to outpace other Front Range communities in residential development.
 Our 2014 numbers also put us ahead of our 2013 pace, and far ahead of 2012 pace.
-Our annual number of 826 residential permit units is ahead of our target, moving this metric from red to green for Q2.
+Our cumulative number of 1,217 residential permit units is ahead of our target of 750, keeping Fort Collins in the green for Q3.

 Any new residential unit must obtain a building permit from the City.
 This metric reports the number of units for which permits were obtained each quarter.